-In this article we will introduce the nature of CEB's (SHL) Analytic test, outline the various types of scenarios you may face and explain how we can help you prepare for it.
+This article introduces the nature of CEB's SHL Analytic test, outline the various types of scenarios you may face, and explain how we can help you prepare for it.
 Please note that this article deals with personal presentations as opposed to group presentations and activities.
-For information of those activities see our dedicated page here.

 There are four different streams of assessment that are used to assess different positions.
 They are:

 In this assessment you will take the role of a business or analyst trainee.
 You will be asked to prepare a business plan or report dealing with a variety of issues that you will be given in a brief.
 You are given a number of different options relating to information given and you have to choose the most suitable one.
 Typically, you will be given information that includes the following:

 For example, in the Hexagon Analysis exercise you are asked to help a medical representative create a mini-business plan.
 In this plan you need to include a summary of the business performance, an overview of current influences on the business and recommendations to ensure that the representative builds business in his territory.

 After carefully analysing the information you will need to produce a report with recommendations and explanations to either be presented to the assessors as a 10 minute presentation or as a written report.

 In this assessment you will be asked to perform the role of a first line manager.
 This position demands the performance of a variety of different tasks.
 For this assessment, you will need to make some reasoned decisions and explain why you have chosen to go in this path.
 You will be given a brief with the necessary information and it is your task to analyse the information and decide on the best way forward.
 For example, you are to take the role of a sales consultant for a drinks company who wants to set up a new marketing strategy.
 You will be given information concerning: